-4 Conclusions and future work
+4 Conclusions.

-We improved Hansson and Wassermann characterization of the revision operator by dropping one of their conditions, implicitly characterizing revision operators for the class logics with the deduction property.
+We improved Hansson and Wassermann characterization of revision operators in a class of logics without the deduction property.
 Apart from the general theorem, standard results for full meet and maxichoice revision operators are also provided.
 Then we moved to the field of graded fuzzy logics, in contradistinction to the approach by Booth and Richter in [4]; their work inspired us to prove similar results for a more general logical framework, including t-norm based fuzzy logics from Hájek.
-Finally, we observed the differences between bases if they are assumed to be closed under truth-degrees.
+Finally, we observed the differences between revision for bases if they are assumed to be closed under truth-degrees.